CodeStudent1742/CodeStudent1742/README.md

 ## Task List

 ### Doing
+- Familiarizing with advanced Spring and Hibernate topics
 - Familiarizing oneself with Joshua Bloch's book "Effective Java Programming"
 - Familiarizing oneself with Kotlin (Kotlin Core Course on JetBrains Academy)
 - HackerRank and CodeWars challenges

 ### To Do